Martingales in Reductive Homogeneous spaces: Martingales in homogeneous space

 We now relate the martingales in $G/H$ with the horizontal martingales in $G$.

-\begin{theorem} Let $G/H$ be a reductive homogeneous space $G/H$.
-Let $\nabla^{G/H}$ and $\nabla^{G}$ be connections on $G/H$ and $G$, respectively, such that $\pi$ is an affine submersion with horizontal distribution.
-A semimartingale $X_{t}$ in $G/H$ is $\nabla^{G/H}$-martingale if, and only if, its horizontal lift $Y_t$ is a horizontal martingale in $G$. \end{theorem} \begin{proof} Let $X_{t}$ be a semimartingale in $G/H$ and $Y_{t}$ its horizontal lift in $G$.
+\begin{proposition} Let $\nabla^{G/H}$ and $\nabla^{G}$ be connections on $G/H$ and $G$, respectively, satisfying the condition (\ref{horizontalcondition}).
+A semimartingale $X_{t}$ in $G/H$ is a $\nabla^{G/H}$-martingale if, and only if, its horizontal lift $Y_t$ is a horizontal martingale in $G$. \end{proposition} \begin{proof} Let $X_{t}$ be a semimartingale in $G/H$ and $Y_{t}$ its horizontal lift in $G$.
 Consider a 1-form $\theta$ in $T^*(G/K)$.
-Since $\pi$ is an affine submersion with horizontal distribution, from Proposition \ref{propconn1} and the geometric It\^o formula (\ref{ito-ito}) we obtain
+Suppose that $Y_t$ is a horizontal martingale.
+From Proposition \ref{propconn1} and the geometric It\^o's formula (\ref{ito-ito}) we obtain